top of page

 The most neglected and yet important ab exercises are isometric, anti-flexion, and anti-rotational patterns.
 If your winter sport includes standing, and most do, you need to integrate these exercises into your routine.
 Anti-ab training is fantastic for your core because not only do they work to “flatten” your stomach, they pre-habilitate and protect your spine during virtually all movement.

 Anti-rotational, anti-flexion exercises are the ignored stepchild of all core exercises, yet some of the most important.
 Our spine is under a lot of constant forces during sporting activities and needs muscular help to ameliorate them.
-Let’s take snowshoeing and ice skating as an example; they are a series of torso flexions, rotations, and extensions.
+Let’s take snowshoeing and ice skating as an example; they are a series of torso flexion, rotations, and extensions.
 During these activities, the core must decelerate, accelerate, and isometrically stabilize the torso, or we would fall and cause injury.
 I have found standing anti-ab training works wonderfully to improve all sporting activities and protect against injury.
 Training isometric core movements re-teach the body on how to protect itself during all gross motor motions.
 It also gives you a stronger base of support from which to excel.
 Here are some winter sports anti-rotational, anti-flexion exercises

 Doug Joachim – NYC Personal Trainer